Quantum Advantage from One-Way Functions: Inefficient-Verifier Proofs of Quantumness

 It is easy to see that $s$-strong-soundness implies $s$-soundness. \begin{lemma} For any $s$, $s$-strong-soundness implies $s$-soundness for (AI-/IO-)IV-PoQ. \end{lemma} \begin{proof} We focus on the case of IV-PoQ since the cases of (AI-/IO-)IV-PoQ are similar.
 If there is a PPT malicious prover $\cP^*$ that breaks $s$-soundness of IV-PoQ, then there exists a polynomial $p$ such that

 for infinitely many $\secp$.
 By a standard averaging argument, this implies

 for infinitely many $\secp$.
 This contradicts $s$-strong-soundness.
 Thus, \cref{lem:strong_to_soundness} holds. \end{proof} We remark that the other direction does not seem to hold.
 For example, suppose that a PPT malicious prover $\cP^*$ passes the verification with probability $1$ for $0.99$-fraction of randomness and with probability $0$ for the rest of randomness.
-In this case, $\cP^*$ breaks $0.99$-soundness.
-On the other hand, it does not break $s$-strong-soundness for any constant $s>0$.
+In this case, $\cP^*$ satisfies $0.99$-soundness.
+On the other hand, it breaks $s$-strong-soundness for any constant $s<1$.